 Having looked at the Bible references, let us now glance at church history.
 Let us take what Martin Luther, the German reformer, thought about goblins.
 In his table talk he says on one occasion: “The goblin jolted me in bed.
 But I took little notice of him.
 When I was almost asleep, he began such a rumbling on the stairs that you would have thought someone was throwing three score barrels of wine down them.
 I stood up, went to the stairs, and called out ‘If it is you, so be it.’
 Then I committed myself to the Lord, of whom it is written, ‘Thou hast put all things under His feet,’ and went back to bed.
 That is the best way to get rid of him: to scorn him and to call on Christ.
 That he cannot bear.”
 Another time Luther is said to have thrown his inkpot after the devil.

 In the face of all these powers of darkness, we may take heart from the message of the apostle Paul.
 Think for instance of Colossians 2:15.
 Freely translated this says, “Christ has unmasked the powers of darkness, He has disarmed the demons, and He draws along the mighty ones behind Him in His triumphal procession.”Occult ABC, 82-84

-If you have any statues or images of such creatures, I would recommend to remove it from your home, as some inanimate objects can become vehicles for satanic power.
+If you have any statues or images of such creatures, I would recommend removing them from your home, as some inanimate objects can become vehicles for satanic power.